Studying the ROI in Direct Mail Marketing Campaigns

 - Conversion rate

 Deducting the campaign expenses and dividing the whole sum by the expense of the campaign gives us the precise rate of return on investment.

 - Say a company spends $1,000 on a campaign of brochure distribution in Sydney sending out 100 brochures marketing a merchandise for $50

 - 10 people respond to the advertisement

 - Five people buy

 - In this instance, the calculation is – 50 x 100 x 10 x 5; deduct a thousand from that product and then divide the remainder by a thousand which gives 249, or roughly 25%.

 Planning an Efficient Marketing Operation

 Calculate the efficiency of a marketing campaign by evaluating the financial return of the direct mail advertisements.
-The outlay comprises the printing and dispatching expenses and the man-power spent in advancing the operation.
-For example, if a company spend $100,000 to plan and $50,000 on printing, mailing out 40,000 marketing materials, the overall expense of the operation is $150,000.
-If the product sells for $2000, to roughly 75 people – a ROI of roughly 2% has to reply to the ads and purchase the product for the company to break-even.
+The outlay comprises the printing and distribution investment.
+For example, if a company marketing budget is $150,000 and the product sells for $2000, to approximately 75 people – a ROI of approximately 2% is break-even.